 BEHIND THE SCENES:

 Dr Farhang Morady is Principal Lecturer in International Relations and Development Studies in the Department of Politics and International Relations.
 Dr Morady is the founder of the International Community Project and later Democratic Education Network in the Department of Politics and International Relations.
 Farhang is the director and academic coordinator of DEN.
-He has 25 years of experience working in an inner city college and universities in the UK including London School Economics and University of Westminster.
+He has 25 years of experience working in an inner-city college and different universities in the UK including London School Economics and the University of Westminster.
 He has developed a link between different communities in London namely Somalia, Bangladeshi, Iranian, Turkish and Kurdish as well as international universities in Turkey, Peru, Vietnam and Georgia.
 He has won numerous awards for his contribution to further and higher education.
-The students have nominated Farhang as an ‘Outstanding Teacher’ in 2013, 2014, 2016, 2017 and 2018 in the faculty of Social Science and Humanities.
+Students have nominated Farhang as an ‘Outstanding Teacher’ in 2013, 2014, 2016, 2017 and 2018 in the faculty of Social Science and Humanities.
 In 2016, he won an award for ‘Excellence in Student Experience’ in the university-wide Staff Achievement.
 Farhang is author of a number of articles including “A democratic strategy to engage with the marketisation of the higher education” in the End of the Global?
 London, ISBN: 978-1-912503-22-3.
 Farhang is also working on a book titled, The Political Economy of God’s Kingdom: Politics and Markets in Iran.